Instructions for Submitting

 If you are submitting a journal article which was peer-reviewed, check this box; if not, leave the box as is.
 NOTE: If your article was peer-reviewed in the final version but you are submitting a version of the paper BEFORE it was peer-reviewed, leave this box blank.

-There are 3 major components would could or should be entered into the comments box:
+There are 3 major components would could or should be entered into the comments box (unless there are other, specific fields for this information):

 2. Journal permission/copyright statement (if applicable)